5random/cvd/docs/architecture.md

 captured so the diagram explains what each field represents.
 Private attributes and methods are omitted to keep the diagram concise.

+Run `python scripts/generate_uml.py > docs/full_class_diagram.mmd` to
+regenerate the diagram.
+The `full_class_diagram.mmd` file is already included in the repository and can be updated whenever the source code changes.

 ```{literalinclude} full_class_diagram.mmd
 :language: mermaid
 ```